 - Apply to highly selective schools

 - While this option may seem to go against the grain of lowering the cost of college, going to Harvard may be cheaper than going to a public school.
-If your Adjusted Gross Income (AGI) is less than a certain amount, higher cost schools will give discounts.
-Additionally, higher costs colleges have forms for higher income families that are treated as lower income.
-The more selective a school may be, the lower the net cost may be.
+If your Adjusted Gross Income (AGI) is less than a certain amount, higher-cost schools will give discounts.
+Additionally, higher costs colleges have forms for higher-income families that are treated as lower income.
+The more selective a school is, the lower the net cost may be.

 Parents Need to Have a Conversation With Each Other

 I have worked work plenty of families who can be on opposite sides of how much support they are willing to provide their children’s college education.
 While every situation is unique, it often comes down to two key issues for parents;

 - How much do parents want to contribute?
-Trying to answer this question may result in some tense conversations because each parent may have their own idea on how much to contribute.
+Trying to answer this question may result in some tense conversations because each parent may have their own idea of how much to contribute.

 - What capacity do parents have to contribute?
-While parents might want to contribute to a college savings plan, it can be difficult with other pressing financial priorities such as retirement, health care, and other cost of living considerations.
+While parents might want to contribute to a college savings plan, it can be difficult with other pressing financial priorities such as retirement, health care, and other costs of living considerations.

 I advise families to take a balanced approach and consider what portion of saving for college should be part of their complete wealth management plan.
 Refer to the analogy that when traveling via airplane in the event of an emergency, always put the oxygen mask on you first and then your child.

 Your child can always get a loan for college, but you can’t get a loan for retirement.
-However, there are options for families to put their kids thru college while limiting the use of loans or eliminating the need for them if the parent/child can work together to create a winning game plan.
+However, there are options for families to put their kids through college while limiting the use of loans or eliminating the need for them if the parent/child can work together to create a winning game plan.